RobRendell/gTove/README.md

 [https://plus.google.com/u/0/communities/117392923845044055773](https://plus.google.com/u/0/communities/117392923845044055773)

 ## Building

-gTove is a react typescript application, built with create-react-app.
-You need Node.js installed.
-First run "npm install" or "yarn install" to install dependencies, and then a development server can be started by running "npm start".
+**Note:** You don't have to build gTove yourself to use it - simply go to [http://illuminantgames.com/gtove](http://illuminantgames.com/gtove) and start using it!

+If you want to contribute to gTove's development though, you may want to check out the repository and start working with it locally.  gTove is a react typescript application, built with create-react-app and then manually converted to typescript (because I didn't use --scripts-version=react-scripts-ts when I first ran create-react-app).

+* You need Node.js installed.
+I'm currently running version 8.11.1
+* Check out the repository using your preferred git tool.
+* (Optional) Install yarn: `npm install -g yarn`
+* Change into the top level gTove directory: `cd gTove`
+* Run `yarn install` (or `npm install` if you use npm) to install dependencies.
+I use yarn, and therefore the repo has a yarn.lock and not a package.lock.
+* After dependencies are installed, you can start a development server by running `yarn start` or `npm start`.

 ## Styling